And Yet Another Man Booker Reading List

 I have been thinking of stopping with blog tours to get lots of backlisted books – including some select Bookers – read but I always get waylaid!

-3. Five-Eyed Bookworm
+3. says: Five-Eyed Bookworm

 Another book in my TBR list for this year.
 Have you watched the movie?

-4. Keri B.
+4. says: Keri B.

 I’ve read 14 of these — and I find that Man Booker works are usually great.
 I mean, even the ones I don’t personally care for as much I still recognize as being great.
 I’m kind of surprised Time’s Arrow is on there.
 I liked it, but it doesn’t seem like it’s quite in the same league as the rest of the list.
 It’s about this guy who is trapped in another guy’s body and living life in reverse.
 Oh, and the body he’s trapped in is that of a Nazi.